What is Return on Equity (ROE)?

 What is a Good ROE Measure?

-One of the easiest ways to measure a company’s ROE in terms of performance is to track it against the S&P 500 index.
+One of the easiest ways to measure a company’s ROE in terms of is to track it against the S&P 500 index.
 Simply put the company’s return on equity up against the long-term average annual return of the index (~14%).
 Anything that matches or beats that figure is acceptable, and the higher the figure the better the company’s performance.
 Anything 10% or lower is a measure of poor ROE.
-While this isn’t a foolproof shortcut, it’s nevertheless relatively accurate.
+While this isn’t a foolproof shortcut, it’s still relatively accurate.

 A more accurate way to gauge ROE is to use the aggregate average for market leaders within a sector as a benchmark.
 For example, you might find that the average ROE for industrials is 12%, while the average ROE for consumer discretionary companies is 18%.
 Contextualize return on equity within sectors for a more accurate understanding of the metric.
 It’s easy for a consumer discretionary company to pump shareholder capital into marketing that drives sales.
-Meanwhile, an industrial manufacturer may leverage shareholder capital into assets that take longer to yield ROI.
+Meanwhile, an industrial manufacturer may leverage shareholder capital into assets that take longer to yield ROE.

 The best way to evaluate a good ROE is by comparing one company’s profits to a direct competitor.
 For example, Company A might have equity of $200 million and $50 million in profits, while Company B has equity of $100 million and $30 million in profits.
 ROE for Company A is 25%, while ROE for Company B is 30%.
 Despite less equity and profit, Company B is actually more efficient at generating returns using equity.